nolanyee/data-science-portfolio/music-transcriber/README.md

 The use can set the maximum allowable adjustment for note durations, and the minumum score improvement required to make an adjustment.

 ### Results and Discussion
 The algorithm was tested on 3 small sections of pieces by J. S. Bach.
+The first two were at a moderate tempo, but the last one is faster.
+The results are shown below.

  <img src="images/MusicFig25.png" width ="900">